mikeschinkel/prefsctl/README.md

 ## Future Directions

-Prefsctl’s vision is to become the `kubectl`for`brew bundle` for macOS preferences.
+Prefsctl’s vision is to become the `kubectl` or `brew bundle` for macOS preferences.
 By encoding known preference attributes and supporting customizable overrides, it aims to empower technical users to manage macOS configurations with precision and ease.